-We know of causal relations.
+We know of causal relations, Kant says.

-Thus, we must be able to make objective claims about objects, not merely subjective claims.
+Thus, we must be able to make objective claims about the world, not merely subjective claims.
+Moreover, every act of cognition presupposes the synthetic unity of apperception as an a priori condition of judgment.